Over 2,000 Former DOJ Officials Call for Attorney General William Barr to Resign

 Such behavior is a grave threat to the fair administration of justice.
 In this nation, we are all equal before the law.
 A person should not be given special treatment in a criminal prosecution because they are a close political ally of the President.
 Governments that use the enormous power of law enforcement to punish their enemies and reward their allies are not constitutional republics; they are autocracies … [The attorney general’s] actions, and the damage they have done to the Department of Justice’s reputation for integrity and the rule of law, require Mr. Barr to resign.

 Perhaps the most important voice in the group belonged to former Deputy Attorney General Donald Ayer, who wrote an op-ed in The Atlantic calling for Barr to step down.
-Just as important as Ayer’s erstwhile title is his time in the DOJ: Barr was the successor to Ayer in the deputy AG role under President George H.W.
+Just as important as Ayer’s station is his time in the DOJ: Barr was the successor to Ayer in the deputy AG role under President George H.W.
 Bush.
 According to Ayer:

 The benefit of the doubt that many were ready to extend to Barr a year ago—as among the best of a bad lot of nominees who had previously served in high office without disgrace—has now run out.
 He has told us in great detail who he is, what he believes, and where he would like to take us.
 For whatever twisted reasons, he believes that the president should be above the law, and he has as his foil in pursuit of that goal a president who, uniquely in our history, actually aspires to that status.
 And Barr has acted repeatedly on those beliefs in ways that are more damaging at every turn.
 Presently he is moving forward with active misuse of the criminal sanction, as one more tool of the president’s personal interests.